Where I work today we’ve recognized our own need for a unified design language and have worked on our own system.

 So why build a design system?
 Why invest the time and effort into building a design system for your team?
 For us we saw a few key benefits:

 Small, young engineering teams can often move at breakneck speeds.
 Moving fast is a great benefit of working inside a small team.
 But this benefit comes at a cost.
 A lot of companies start to see what can happen when everyone is heads down and focused on shipping.
 Some sort of design language may have been implemented early on but it doesn’t mean it was consistently and continuously enforced throughout each iteration of the product.

 Companies moving fast need to get designers, developers and stakeholders on the same page.
 Building a design system and developing a process for it across your company will help to ensure your design will stay consistent across the entire experience.
 A more consistent experience will give your customers more confidence when they use your product.

-As your team grows many of the maintainence issues that currently exist will only begin to compound in the future.
+As your team grows many of the maintenance issues that exist will only compound.
 Putting a plan and process now can minize this risk.

-So the next question you might be asking yourself is whether or not your team should build their own design system?
+So the next question you might ask yourself is whether your team should build their own design system?